shahid9153/AI-Document-Content-Extractor/README.md

 GEMINI_API_KEY=your_gemini_flash_2_5_key_here

 5️⃣ Run the App
-streamlit run app.py ```
+streamlit run app.py
+---

-🧠 How It Works
+**🧠 How It Works**

-Load & Parse → The app loads the PDF using LangChain’s PyPDFLoader.
+1] Load & Parse → The app loads the PDF using LangChain’s PyPDFLoader.

-Extract Topics → Detects major headings using regex and builds topic-based sections.
+2] Extract Topics → Detects major headings using regex and builds topic-based sections.

-Vectorization → (Optional for RAG) Converts document chunks into vector embeddings via FAISS.
+3] Vectorization → (Optional for RAG) Converts document chunks into vector embeddings via FAISS.

-AI Summarization → Sends extracted text to Gemini 2.5 Flash for concise summarization.
+4] AI Summarization → Sends extracted text to Gemini 2.5 Flash for concise summarization.

-UI Display → Streamlit presents extracted content and summaries in a clean layout.
+5] UI Display → Streamlit presents extracted content and summaries in a clean layout.

-📘 Smart AI Document Content Extractor ────────────────────────────────────
-✅ PDF processed successfully with 10 topics

-📖 Extracted Topics:
-1. INTRODUCTION
-   → Discusses the background and importance of renewable energy.
-2. METHODOLOGY
-   → Explains data collection and analysis techniques.
-...

-✨ Summary:
+---

+**✨ Summary:**
 This document explores the role of renewable energy in sustainable development.
 It outlines current challenges and proposes solutions focused on policy and innovation.